yashnaval/MachineLearning/Yash_ML_SL.md

 * ***Sentiment Analysis:*** It is a language processing technique in which we check & categorize some meaning out of the given text data.
 For example, if we are analyzing messages of people and want to predict whether a message is a query, complaint, suggestion or opinion, we will simply use sentiment analysis.
 <img src="https://www.upgrad.com/blog/wp-content/uploads/2019/04/70862042.png" width="40%" height="40%">

-* ***Speech Recognition*** : This is the kind of application where you teach the algorithm about your voice and it will be able to recognize you.
-The most well-known real-world applications are virtual assistants such as Google Assistant and Siri, which will wake up to the keyword with your voice only.
+* ***Speech Recognition*** : Lots of people know about speech recognition,that you teach algorithm about voice system recognize it.
+The most well-known example such as Google Assistant and Siri or samsung assistant bixby.whatever information just tell them 'Hey siri'.
 <img src="https://image.slidesharecdn.com/sr-170427000436/95/speech-recognition-system-1-638.jpg?cb=1494239334" width="30%" height="30%">

 ##### Now that we have a basic idea of what is Supervised Learning,why SL is important,disadvantages and application.Let us move into its types and Algorithms.